Mortgages in Spain.

 Scenario 1: if you already have significant assets

-If you own significant real estate (or financial) assets in France, Belgium, Germany, or in your country of tax residence, a French bank (or even a Belgian, Swiss, German, or Luxembourg bank) may agree to finance the purchase of real estate in Spain, via a transferred guarantee or asset pledge.
+If you own significant real estate (or financial) assets in France, Belgium, Germany, or your country of tax residence, a French bank (or even a Belgian, Swiss, German, or Luxembourgish bank) may agree to finance the purchase of real estate in Spain through a remote guarantee or asset pledge.
+Here is a French broker who handles this type of transaction:

 Scenario 2: if you are not in scenario 1